Barbara-Monzu/mienteme/README.md

 #### App demo: http://mienteme.herokuapp.com/

+#### Note!:
+When you create an appointment, the available categories are -->  GASTRONOMY, NATURE, CULTURE, RANDOM.

 ### Description

 **Miénteme** (SPA) is an online dating application.
 The profiles propose ideal romantic dates.
 Users can "swipe left" to reject a candidate or selects a date and  to play to guess a truth and a lie proposed by the profile.
 In order to talk to that person, the lie must be guess.